gusat/predict-cust-churn/README.md

    pytest test_churn_lib.py
    ```

-   The tests will automatically discover and run the test functions, providing you with the test results as green "." (passed) or red "F".
+   The tests will automatically discover and run the test functions, providing you with the test results.

 ---
+MIT License